johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4200-Sliver-C2/4210-Sliver.md

 systemctl enable sliver && systemctl start sliver

 # If you run into errors, it might be because sliver files already exist on your system, in /home/kali/.sliver, /root/.sliver, and ~/.sliver

+# Check that the server is up
+netstat -antopul
 ```